rishaank/cli-calculator-cpp/README.md

 ## Editing

-To edit this file on any PC platform you need to have an application which can open .cpp files such as [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/) (click the name to go to the installation webpage) (Dev-C++ is currently not compatible with MacOS so you can use other apps like [Xcode]([‎Xcode on the Mac App Store (apple.com)](https://apps.apple.com/us/app/xcode/id497799835?ls=1&mt=12))).
+To edit this file on any PC platform you need to have an application which can open .cpp files such as [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/) (click the name to go to the installation webpage) (Dev-C++ is currently not compatible with MacOS so you can use other apps like [Xcode](https://apps.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 I used Dev-C++ and Xcode when making this program.

 ## Help